nymea/nymea-networkmanager/README.md

 # nymea-networkmanager

 This daemon allows to set up the wireless network using a bluetooth LE connection.
+The daemon will automatically start a bluetooth low energy server if the system is currently not connected to any network.
+Once the system is connected, the daemon will shutdown the bluetooth server.

 # Bluetooth GATT profile
 -------------------------------------------

 In order to connect to nymea-networkmanager using bluetooth low energy, once has to perform a bluetooth discovery, filter for all low energy devices and connect to the device with the name `nymea`.
 The remote address type for connecting to `nymea-networkmanager` is `public`.

 ## Behaviour

 ## Notifications

 In order to enable/disable the notification for a characteristic with the `notify` flag, a client has to write the value `0x0100` for enabling and `0x0000` for disabling to the descriptor `0x2902` of the corresponding characteristic.

 ## Services: